Krumbthi/fast-diff-mcp/README.md

-The following guide was written by kweinmeister on medium This is his repo https://github.com/kweinmeister/fast-diff-mcp/tree/main
+The following guide was written by kweinmeister on medium.
+This is his repo https://github.com/kweinmeister/fast-diff-mcp/tree/main

 # Python and Rust interoperability: A walkthrough for building a high performance MCP server